- ABOUT US

 Most people experience one or a variety of the following with an achilles tendon rupture:

-Surgery is recommended for young, healthy and active individuals.
+If you are a young, healthy and active, you will be recommended surgery.
 For older, less active and individuals that have a higher risk for surgery and anaesthetic, a conservative non-surgical method may be recommended.

-The achilles tendon rupture can be surgically repaired in two different ways, percutaneous or an open technique.
+Percutaneous or an open technique are the two different ways to surgically repair a achilles tendon rupture.
 The latter involves and incision to allow for better visualisation and approximation of the tendon.
 With the percutaneous technique the surgeon will make a smaller incision to repair the tendon.
 Both procedures have their own risks and benefits, the choice of surgery is individualised to each patient.

 Following surgery a short leg cast or boot will be placed on the operated ankle.
-This is typically worn for 4-6 weeks post-operatively.
+Post operation, you typically have to wear a boot 4-6 weeks.
 Physiotherapy is a very important part of the post-operative recovery.
-Your physiotherapist will provide you with an individualised rehabilitation programme targeting range of movement, strength, functional activities, balance and return to sport if that is your aim.
+Your physiotherapist will provide you with an individualised rehabilitation programme.
+The programme will target range of movement, strength, functional activities, balance and return to sport if that is your aim.
 This rehabilitation process may be several months of hard work to achieve your goals.

 If you have experienced an achilles injury or rupture and are looking to get back to your sport, our physiotherapists at Ballsbridge Physiotherapy Clinic will be able to advise you on the best course of rehabilitation.
 If you would like to book an appointment or have any questions, contact us here.